mcellteam/cellblender_tutorials/annotate.rst

         }
     }

-The first four lines are some `Initialization Commands`_ that we'll cover in the next section.
+The first four lines are some :ref:`init_commands` that we'll cover in the next section.

 :index:`\ <single:INCLUDE_FILE>` **INCLUDE_FILE** commands let you break up MDLs into multiple sections.
 In this particular instance, the vertices and faces that make up our **Cube** are being imported or *included*.

 In addition to simply *including* meshes, you also have to :index:`\ <single:INSTANTIATE>` **INSTANTIATE** meshes to make them exist and interact in the simulation.
-We'll see later that we can also instantiate other types of objects, like molecule `Release Sites`_.
+We'll see later that we can also instantiate other types of objects, like molecule :ref:`rel_sites`.

 Lastly, the :index:`\ <single:VIZ_OUTPUT>` **VIZ_OUTPUT** section specifies what visualization data to export and at what time values.
 Right now, it is set to export everything.